mirumee/ariadne-django/README.md

 ]
 ```

-Ariadne app provides Django template for GraphQL Playground.
+The Ariadne app provides a Django template for GraphQL Playground.
 Make sure that your Django project is configured to load templates from application directories.
 This can be done by checking if APP_DIRS option located in TEMPLATES setting is set to True:

 ```
 TEMPLATES = [